exposit/katamoiran/_posts/2016-11-09-the-art-of-logging.md

 Ultimately, though, I think the mechanics are necessary.
 That's the "game" part, and the mechanics do -- and should -- influence every part of it.
 Part of the challenge, the fun, is incorporating chance results into the narrative in a way that "makes sense" even if it's not narratively perfect.
 Just like in a shared gaming experience.

-Yes, this whole rambly piece is an apology for the enthusiastic but sloppy writing in my solo logs.
+Yes, this whole rambling piece is an apology for the enthusiastic but sloppy writing in my solo logs.
+Which I hope you enjoy reading; I certainly enjoyed creating them.

+***